 Supplementary Figure 9: Confusion matrices of the RFC19_merged (left) and RFR19_merged (right) models on the test data from the 5590-dataset.
 Accuracy now lies at about 85% for classification, and 88% for regression.
 Improvement lies mainly for predicting 3 and 4 contributors.

-Additional analysis summarized in Supplementary Table 6 shows that the regression model trained on the 5590-dataset performs about equally well on samples originating from the 590- and 5000-dataset, while the classification model performs slightly worse on samples from the 590-dataset.
-The overall performance of the regression model is also slightly better, showing its potential for the future.
+Additional analysis summarized in 5 shows that the regression model trained on the 5590-dataset performs about equally well on samples originating from the 590- and 5000-dataset, while the classification model performs slightly worse on samples from the 590-dataset.
+The overall performance of the regression model is also slightly better, showing its potential for future applications.

-Supplementary Table 6: Performance of the RFC19_merged and RFR19_merged models on the test data from the 5590-dataset.
+Supplementary Table 5: Performance of the RFC19_merged and RFR19_merged models on the test data from the 5590-dataset.
 We compare the accuracy on samples that originate from the original 590-dataset and the 5000-dataset separately.